Plugins import strategies

 This topic describes the strategies for importing plugins and plugin steps.
 The plugin import strategies define the conditions for upgrading plugins during replication import.

-Note: Starting from Deployment Automation 6.3.3, plugins use Groovy 3.0.0 or later.
+Note: Plugins use Groovy 3.0.0 or later.
 Plugins with an old Groovy version do not run on agents 6.3.3 and later.
-To ensure improved security, we recommend that you always upgrade plugins to the latest version.
+To ensure improved security, always upgrade plugins to the latest version.

 You can import plugins according to one of the following strategies: